Join Our Mailing List

 Following a mastectomy, a woman may be discharged home with one or more drains coming from the incision site on her chest or under her arm.
 Care instructions should be given prior to leaving the hospital on how often to observe and empty the drainage container.
 The purpose of the drain is to keep fluid from collecting in the area of your incision.

 Fluids that collect in a wound create an environment for bacteria growth and an infection could develop.
 There are two types of drainage collectors commonly used today: a spring-loaded type and a bulb syringe.
 The bulb syringe is the most common and the most simple to use.
 The tubing coming from the incision to the collector is about 14″-18″ long.
 The collector has a loop on it that may be pinned inside or outside clothing to keep it secure.

-Better yet, comfortable clothing options, like drain management garments, are available to help you during this time.
+Better yet, comfortable clothing options, like drain management garments, are available to help you with drains after breast surgery.
 These cotton camisole-type garments are soft and comfortable with no internal seams to rub against the skin.
 A concealed front panel allows for pinning of the collector, or fastens it with velcro tabs; the garment can also hold soft cotton breast forms to give you a little shape as you recover and heal.

 The following steps should be used to empty the drainage collector:

 2. Check your drains at least 4 times the first 24 hours after you get home and if the container is more than 2/3 full, empty the drainage into the measuring container.
 Use care not to touch the inside of the port or the stopper.
 Observe the draining for:

 3. To resume the suction on the container, press the container flat and reconnect the stopper.
 If the container will not hold suction, notify your surgeon.

 4. Rinse the measuring container and wash your hands again.
 Secure the drain to your clothing with a safety pin, or place the drain in a pocket of loose fitting clothing.